 3.3 PPG Decoder: Generate PPG Signal from attentive feature

-Attentive feature requires 3D convolution operation to extract time series information in a three-dimensional form.
-However, it was changed to STMap and then Vit was applied to achieve similar performance to 3D convolution.
+The attentivefeature requires a 3Dconvolution operation to extract time series information in a three-dimensional form.
+However, it was changed to STMap and then Vit was applied to achieve a similarperformance to 3D convolution.
 To learn the features of all areas, Max Vit was selected and used, and the last feature to extract the PPG was generated by spatially averaging, and the result was obtained through the Residual operation of Conv1d.

 3.4 Loss function